uozuAho/note_searcher/vscode/README.md

 Full-text and tag-based searching of arbitrary directories and files.
 Lets you make your own zettelkasten!
 Inspired by https://zettelkasten.de/.
+Also contains some shortcuts for creating new notes.

 ## UNDER CONSTRUCTION